HL7/fhir-us-ndh/input/pagecontent/attestation-flow-diagrams.md

 ![IntialAttestationWorkflow](NDH_Initial_Attestation_WF.png)

 **Descriptions**
-1. Initiate a one-time process to upload unverified data from different directories, such as NPESS, PECOS, etc.
+1. Initiate a one-time process to upload unverified data from different directories, such as NPPES, PECOS, etc.

 2. Transfer reference data from the main source into the NDH (Network Data Hub).